abhiram-ar/webRTC-from-scratch-to-scale/README.md

 ## Transcoding on the Fly

-How does platform like google meet and zoom change video quality when a user is pinned their video frame size is large compared to other participants
+How does platform like google meet and zoom change video quality when a user is pinned and their video frame size is large compared to other participants

 TLDR: `Simulcast`